leijinmin/csharppatterns/factorypattern/README.md

 # Methods
 1  Template method pattern

-I feel that almost all projects apply this pattern.
+I list all this pattern here as I feel that almost all object-oriented apply this pattern whether the programmer is aware of this or not.